-- State antikickback laws -- may be broader than the federal law. - Fee splitting -- may prohibit a physician from sharing revenues with nonphysicians, and/or physicians outside of the group except on the basis of work performed, but may not apply. - Many states require notice.
-Some detail how.
+- State antikickback laws -- may be broader than the federal law. - Fee splitting -- may prohibit a physician from sharing revenues with nonphysicians, and/or physicians outside of the group except on the basis of work performed, but may not apply. - Many states require disclosure.
+Some specify how.